mswjs/msw/README.md

 - **Serverless**.
 Doesn't establish any servers, lives entirely in a browser;
 - **Deviation-free**.
 Request the very same resources (urls) you would in production, and let MSW handle the mocking of the respective responses;
 - **Mocking as a tool**.
 Enable/disable/change mocking logic on runtime instantly without any compilations or rebuilds.
-Control the MSW lifecycle from your browser's DevTools.
+Control the MSW lifecycle from your browser's DevTools;
 - **Essentials**.
 Emulate status codes, headers, delays, and create custom response mocking functions.

 ## Motivation